CPDO® Self-Assessment Examination

 Universally known medical terminology is utilized within the CPDO examination.
 When this verbiage is abbreviated, the abbreviation is included within the Clinical/Laboratory/Dosage Abbreviations list, which can be reviewed here.
 This reference source is available to candidates during the exam through use of the reference tab at the top of the Pearson VUE computer screen, as is described in the interactive Pearson VUE CPDO Tutorial.

-Patient case entries
+Patient case template

 To demonstrate a classic CPDO patient case with its standard written portions, a patient case template (click here) may be accessed and reviewed.
 Not all segments are included in all CPDO cases, and many CPDO cases contain additional section headings.

-Medications used by patient
+Medications used by patients

 All patient case medications are listed under the heading Medications used by patient.
 Medications are identified by either generic or trade name, but not both.
 A searchable drug list is available to CPDO candidates as they take their exams, primarily to assist examinees with those generic drugs on the exam that have frequently utilized trade names.
 Common, well-established generic drugs typically used in optometric practice may not be included on the list since they are universally known.